danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 I'm as guilty as anyone else.
 [My own npm profile][npm-danprince] lists some shamefully empty packages that my younger self thought would grow into popular and useful open source projects.

-Not everyone there has misplaced their confidence though; some just want to look better on paper, some don't realise that they're solving a solved problem, and others are so afraid of repeating themselves that they package up and publish every tiny abstraction they ever stumble upon.
+Not everyone there has misplaced their confidence though; some people want to look better on paper, some don't realise that they're solving a solved problem, and others are so afraid of repeating themselves that they package up and publish every tiny abstraction they ever stumble upon.

 ### Squatters
 The name of a package is a critical part of its identity.
 It's the part that users have to type out every time they install it.
 Short names are faster to type, and catchy names are easier to remember.
 Despite squatting being a [violation of npm's terms of use][squatting] many package names are registered prematurely and never used.